KimballNJardine/byu-cs460-f2026/01d-hw-install-cougarnet/README.md

 2. Complete the six
    [Working Examples](https://github.com/cdeccio/cougarnet/blob/main/README.md#working-examples)
-   It's okay if the examples don't make much sense at the moment.
+   Please note that you might not understand much what you are looking at in these exercises.
    We will be covering these concepts in great detail in future coursework.
-The idea here is to expose you to the toolset and to make sure that your installation is working properly.
+The idea here is to expose you to the Cougarnet framework and to make sure that your installation is working properly.